ReactiveBayes/GraphPPL.jl/docs/src/plugins/overview.md

 # Plugin system

 While `GraphPPL` is backend agnostic, specific inference backends might require additional functionality or data saved in nodes.
-To accommodate these needs, GraphPPL exposes a plugin system that allows users to extend the functionality of the package.
+To accommodate these needs, `GraphPPL` exposes a plugin system that allows users to extend the functionality of the package.
 Plugins allow the core package to remain lightweight, as well as allowing backend-specific functionality.
 For example, a node does not need to know by which line of code it was originally created.
-However, for debugging purposes, it might be useful to save this information in the node.
-GraphPPL implements a plugin that, when enabled on a model, saves this information in every node.
+As an example, for debugging purposes, it might be useful to save this information in the node. `GraphPPL` [implements](@ref plugins-node-created-by) a plugin that, when enabled on a model, saves this information in every node.
 This allows for useful debugging, while switching this functionality off when not needed saves the memory footprint of the model.

 ## Creating a plugin

 A plugin is a structure that contains a set of functions that are called at specific points in the model creation process.
-The plugin is implemented with the `preprocess_plugin` and `postprocess_plugin` functions:
+The plugin is implemented with the [`GraphPPL.preprocess_plugin`](@ref) and [`GraphPPL.postprocess_plugin`](@ref) functions:

 ```@docs
 GraphPPL.preprocess_plugin
 GraphPPL.postprocess_plugin
 ```

 Within these functions, the plugin can modify the model, add new nodes, or modify existing nodes.
 Also, additional data can be passed to nodes in the `preprocess_plugin` function.

 ## Available plugins